-In all majors except Old Testament and New Testament, the student must demonstrate exegetical proficiency in Greek or Hebrew.
+In all majors except Old Testament and New Testament, the student must demonstrate exceptical proficiency in Greek or Hebrew.
 In the case of Old Testament and New Testament majors, proficiency must be demonstrated in both languages.

-In all majors students must take 103, 104 and 108 Theology and one exegetical course.
-Majors in Christian Education, Missions or History must take 2 hours in language or Bible as a part of the twelve hours outside the major.
+In all majors students must take 103, 104 and 108 Theology and at least one exegetical course.
+Majors in Christian Education, Missions or History must take two hours in language or Bible as a part of the twelve hours outside the major.